Itinerary

 Optional Activities

-- Wander through Viveros de Coyoacán, a massive ecologically significant park known for native trees and the Magdalena River, a popular spot for locals to exercise and relax
+- Wander through Viveros de Coyoacán, a massive and ecologically significant park known for its native trees and the Magdalena River, a popular spot for locals to exercise and relax

-- Discover the enchanting Centro de Coyoacán, formed by Jardín Hidalgo and Jardín Centenario, a historical meeting point for artists and aristocrats, bustling with exhibitions and markets
+- Discover the enchanting Centro de Coyoacán, formed by Jardín Hidalgo and Jardín Centenario, an historical meeting point for artists and aristocrats, bustling with exhibitions and markets

 - Visit the iconic Frida Kahlo Museum (Casa Azul), the Blue House where Frida lived and died, showcasing her art, Diego Rivera's works, and artifacts of Mexican folk culture